 Why do you call yourself a coach, not a tutor?

-For me, coaching implies that I walk along with your teen as they learn, watching how they read and write and making suggestions for new strategies to try that will improve their skills.
+For me, coaching implies that I walk along with your young person as they learn, observing and talking to them about strategies they already use and making suggestions for new ones that will improve their skills.
 I want them to take an active approach to their own learning, much like an athlete does, instead of sitting passively while I tutor them.

 How do you deal with reading issues?